pranaydeeps/Vyaapak/README.md

 # Vyaapak
-Vyaapak: nvestigating the Quality of Static Anchor Embeddings from Transformers for Under-Resourced Languages
+Vyaapak: Investigating the Quality of Static Anchor Embeddings from Transformers for Under-Resourced Languages

+Datasets and Resource for the paper titled: "Investigating the Quality of Static Anchor Embeddings from Transformers for Under-Resourced Languages" will be uploaded here.